BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

     - [iced_baseview](https://github.com/BillyDM/iced_baseview) - A shim to run Iced on top of [baseview].
     - [iced_audio] - Iced widgets for audio applications.
 * [Slint] - Robust and feature-packed declarative GUI library with bindings for Rust and C++.
 It's free to use for open source projects, but it requires a paid license to use for closed-source projects.
+* [Qt](https://www.qt.io/) - It's possible to use Qt for CLAP plugins (though I'm not sure about other plugin formats).
+  * [Example Clap Plugins](https://github.com/free-audio/clap-plugins/tree/main) - The offical example CLAP plugins use Qt for their GUI.

 ## "I am hardcore and want to make my own GUI solution"